 Updating the Constitution and Bylaws

 In 2005 Vice President Ted Cookson contacted the Board and pointed out that our Constitution and Bylaws needed to be reviewed and updated.
 New entities had been created (The Presidents Circle and the society website) and other aspects of our society needed to be better addressed.
-President Ron Burn appointed Ted Chairman of the Constitution and Bylaws Review Committee.
+President Ron Burn appointed Ted as chairman of the Constitution and Bylaws Review Committee.

 Society Library Closed

 We disposed of the society library in 2005 due to the lack of support for the library and the fact that the standard works relevant to the South Atlantic islands are readily available through the American Philatelic Research Library and other libraries.
 The proceeds from the sale of books amounted to $325.
 The remaining items were given away at Washington 2006.